ptrooms/rrd4j/README.md

 RRD4J is built using Maven.
 The generated site is available [here](http://rrd4j.org/).
 Automated builds are uploaded to [Sonatype's repository](https://oss.sonatype.org/content/repositories/snapshots/org/rrd4j/rrd4j).

+Skip test using option: -Dmaven.test.skip
+	In case one does not have a functional database to connect for test or have a different timezone/calendars (summer/wintertime)

 ### Using with Maven

 Add this dependency to your project's POM file: